ahkscript/awesome-AutoHotkey/README.md

 #### Clipboard
 * [WinClip](http://www.apathysoftworks.com/ahk/WinClip.zip) - WinClip is a clipboard manipulation class extending AutoHotkey's clipboard capabilities including support for RTF, HTML and images.
 Forum [link](http://www.autohotkey.com/board/topic/74670-class-winclip-direct-clipboard-manipulations/).

+#### Console
+* [LibCon](https://github.com/joedf/LibCon.ahk) - AutoHotkey Library For Console Support.
+This library enables you to write console applications and interact with other console instances.
+Basically, this library facilitates anything that has to do with writing and interacting with consoles.
+Forum [link](http://ahkscript.org/boards/viewtopic.php?t=17)
+* [AHKonsole](https://github.com/G33kDude/Console) - Class based AutoHotkey library for console support.
+This library enables you to create an object representing a console to interact with, as well as multiple console buffer objects to facilitate in double buffering.
+Forum [link](http://ahkscript.org/boards/viewtopic.php?f=6&t=4955)

 #### Database
 * [ahkDBA](https://github.com/IsNull/ahkDBA) - An OOP-SQL database access framework.
 Forum [link](http://www.autohotkey.com/board/topic/71179-).